-Traditional and yet with a contemporary pulse - Paulaner Singapore Clarke Quay is a location at which time-honored Bavarian traditions are combined with a modern appreciation of life in a distinctive way.
+Traditional and yet with a contemporary pulse - Paulaner Singapore Clarke Quay is a German restaurant and bar at which time-honored Bavarian traditions are combined with a modern appreciation of life in a distinctive way.

-It offers a unique mixture of bar, pub, restaurant, lounge, event location and beer garden, beneath one roof.
+Whether alfresco or indoors, we offer a unique mixture of a German bar, pub, restaurant, lounge, event location and beer garden, beneath one roof.

 The Wiesn is the world’s greatest folk festival and breaks attendance record every year.
 A record-breaking quantity of almost 7 Mio. litres of beer was served at the 200th Wiesn Jubilee in 2010.
 In just two weeks, about 6 Mio. visitors spend close to 830 Mio. € in the city.